 If you have a question about a drug that is not listed above, it's possible we can still help.
 Call us with the name of your drug and someone from our staff can investigate the potential of filing a lawsuit against the drug manufacturer.

-Schedule Your Free Consultation to Discuss a Potential Defective Drug Lawsuit
+Schedule Your Free Consultation to Discuss a Potential Lawsuit With Our Defective Drug Attorneys

 If you or a loved one has taken any of the drugs listed above and feel they caused serious injury or death, you can speak to Keller & Keller's Michigan staff at no cost for additional information about a potential lawsuit against the drug manufacturer and/or pharmaceutical company.
 In addition to answering your questions about a particular drug, we can also inform you of any mass tort or class action lawsuits that may be associated with the drug in question.